abeleinin/os/ostep/virtualizing-memory/README.md

 - Present bit (P): Indicates whether this page is in physical memory or on disk
 - Read / write bit (R/W): Determines if writes are allowed
-- User / supervisor bit (U/S): Determines if user-mode processes can acess the page
+- User / supervisor bit (U/S): Determines if user-mode processes can access the page
 - (PWT, PCD, PAT, and G): Determine how hardware caching works
 - Reference bit (ie Accessed bit) (A): Used to track whether a page has been accessed
 - Dirty bit (D): Indicates whether a page has been modified since it was brought into memory